 Decentralized Search Engines

 Decentralized search engines have two main benefits.
 First, user data is not recorded for targeted ad campaigns as is common with centralized search engines, like Google and Bing.
 Second, these platforms maintain neutrality and do not manipulate search rankings based on paid campaigns, government legislation, corporate policies, human bias, or other factors.
+Combined with a decentralized internet browser like Brave Browser made by the Basic Attention Token, these search engines are good options for privacy preservation.

 - Desearch caters to searches related to cryptocurrency.
 It includes quick search buttons for Bitcoin, XRP, Ethereum, Bittrex, and Bitclave.
 Users can also perform general search queries related to non-crypto topics.